 Data and continuous feedback loops play an important role in shaping the way Pivotal builds software.
-Our teams continuously strive to learn and measure results in order to put customer experience at the forefront of our product decisions.
-Pivotal Telemetry provides us with information that helps improve our products and services, fix problems, advise our customers on how best to deploy and use our products, and provide better customer support.
+Our teams continuously strive to learn and measure results in order to put the customer experience at the forefront of our product decisions.
+Pivotal Telemetry provides us with information that helps improve our products and services, fix problems, advise our customers on how best to deploy and use our products, monitor customer health and ensure compliance with our subscription licenses, and provide better customer support.

 Pivotal may update this information from time-to-time to reflect any changes in our products and services or in how we operate Pivotal Telemetry.
 We encourage you to periodically review this page to stay informed about Pivotal Telemetry.